Train on a professionally accredited translation course.

 1 year full-time, 2 years part-time

-We specialise in a wide range of languages: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Russian, and Spanish.
+As members of the European Masters in Translation Network we specialize in a wide range of languages: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Russian, and Spanish.
 In addition, we offer core modules in the complex skills required of translators in the 21st century, including essential technological competences and strategies of intercultural mediation.

 We teach our students to analyse translation as a profession, an academic discipline, and a wider set of cultural practices.
 In whichever direction our students choose to develop critical and research skills, our MA helps them to become better readers, listeners, communicators, and thinkers.